 When you’re thinking about implementing a transaction management application or software, there are a few pertinent things to consider before you choose one.

-Setup Time – For things like process automation, there will be a period of time that needs to be dedicated for setup.
+• Setup Time – For things like process automation, there will be a period that needs to be dedicated to setup.
 Without this, the application won’t know what specificities to include or have any custom language included.
 Depending on which real estate transaction management application you choose, this could take a few minutes or a few hours to prepare.

 In the end, agents should take the time to decide what’s most important to them and what would take the most off of their plate.
 The ultimate goal is to help agents succeed, so finding the appropriate features is critical.
 Once these are determined, selecting an application to perform those tasks will be easy.